 You should cook your tortelli for a good 5-7 minutes, depending on the thickeness of the dough.
 They take a bit longer than fresh pasta usually does, because of the double thickness of the pasta and the filling.
 While the tortelli are cooking, gently melt lots of butter in a small saucepan, adding a sprig of fresh sage if you like to steep along with the butter.
 (I have read that the sage is not original to the dish, but I like it.)
 Serve immediately, topped with the melted butter and—if you like—more grated parmesan on top.

 And then there is the mostarda.
-Don’t let the name fool you: it is not mustard at all, but a chutney-like relish.
+Don’t let the name fool you: it is not mustard, but a chutney-like relish.
 It is perhaps best known as an accompaniment to bollito misto, but it makes its appearance here as a flavoring.
 Mostarda has a unique flavor, both sweet and spicy.
-It is basically fruits that are candied in sugar syrup spiced with (hence the name) mustard seeds.
+It is basically fruits that are candied in sugar syrup spiced with (hence the name, I suppose) mustard seeds.
 There are various types of mostarda made in the region, but the most famous, by far, is mostarda di Cremona.
 If you’re feeling ambitious, you can actually make it at home.
 (Here’s the recipe.)
 You can also buy it in many of the finer Italian specialty shops—if they don’t have it, give them a proper scolding for having neglected one of the most typical products in Italian cookery.
 Or you can buy it online.

-Mostarda di cremona contains a variety of fruits—pears, quinces, cherries, apricots, peaches, figs, but for this dish you really want another mostarda—the one from Mantova, which is made with pears or apples only.
+Mostarda di Cremona contains a variety of fruits—pears, quinces, cherries, apricots, peaches, figs—but for this dish you really want another mostarda, —the one from Mantova, which is made with pears or apples only.
 So if not making your own mostarda, just pick out the pears from the jar and use them.
-Now if you can’t find mostarda and don’t feel up to making it yourself, you can omit it, as you will find in most recipes for ‘pumpkin ravioli’.
+Now if you can’t find mostarda and don’t feel up to making it yourself, you can just omit it, as you will find in most recipes for ‘pumpkin ravioli’.
 But I would urge you to try to find it—it lends a very special, unusual taste to the dish.

 You can also dress your tortelli di zucca, if you like, with a more elaborate sauce.
 Personally I don’t think that the pumpkin stuffing goes particularly well with tomato-based sauces, but some wild mushrooms sautéed in butter with pancetta, for example, would be delightful.

 The term ‘tortelli‘ is one of the most confusing in the lexicon of pasta shapes.
 It can be another word for ravioli, but can also be rounded, or rounded and twisted as for a larger version of tortellini.
 And you will sometimes find tortelli di zucca in these shapes as well.
 And in Ferrara, they make cappellacci di zucca, made with a very similar stuffing (without the amaretti, as mentioned above).
-The pasta is cut into squares but then the two corners are joined to form a little ‘hat’ (hence the name, which comes from cappello, Italian for hat, since the shape was said to resemble the straw hats that local peasants used to wear.
+The pasta is cut into squares but then the two corners are joined to form a little ‘hat’ (hence the name, which comes from cappello, Italian for hat, since the shape was said to resemble the straw hats that peasants used to wear.